bcgov/nr-permitting-data-spec/autogen_docs/schemas/core-permit-schema.md

 # Core Permitting Schema

-*This reference data provides a standard set of attributes to be collected from all permitting systems both within and external to the natural resources ministries.*
+*This data specification provides a standard list of values for Natural Resource Sector core permitting data.*

 ## Properties